nritzert/hello-world/README.md

 # hello-world
 initial repository

-My first github commit.
+My first GitHub commit.
 Not too exciting but got the job done